Recognition & Technical Assistance

 Technical Assistance

-If you are child care program director or provider in Florida, we want to support you on your journey towards providing a healthier environment for the children and families you serve.
+If you are a child care program director or provider in Florida, we want to support you on your journey towards providing a healthier environment for the children and families you serve.
 We work with stakeholders across the state to provide free technical assistance and trainings that will prepare your program to apply for the recognition.
 Let’s Be HEROs technical assistance is optional and can be accessed by submitting an interest form using the link below.
 Once your interest form is submitted, you will be connected with one of the technical assistance consultants listed below.
-Our technical assistance consultants will help you assess which Florida’s HEROs best practices you are meeting and create action steps to improve best practices you do not meet through the Go Nutrition and Physical Activity Self-Assessment for Child Care (Go NAPSACC) website.
-Go NAPSACC is a set of easy-to-use online tools and an online library of helpful videos, activities, and flyers.
+During the Let’s Be HEROs program, child care providers will attend an orientation meeting or call to set up their Go NAPSACC account, engage in monthly meetings (either one-on-one or as a group) with their local technical assistance consultant, and will have unlimited access to self-assessment and goal setting tools, on-demand professional development training, and an extensive resource library.

 The Let’s Be HEROs Technical Assistance Program encourages child care providers to engage with their local technical assistance consultant through calls or in-person visits and to use Go NAPSACC to create goals related to best practices in seven different focus areas: child nutrition, breast feeding and infant feeding, infant and child physical activity, outdoor play and learning, oral health, screen time, and farm to early care and education (ECE).